lewis-ingleton/Readme-generator/README.md

 https://www.npmjs.com/package/inquirer

-## Example
+## Example with video

 There is an example of a README file that I generated named 'lewis-test.md' in this repository.

-There is a corresponding video of me generating this README.
+I have added a video of me generating this README file, which you can find in the 'assets' folder.
+You will need to download it to watch.